chirino/graphql/README.md

 engine.
 * Step 5:  `log.Fatal(http.ListenAndServe(":8080", nil))`: Start the http server

-The example also starts a `http://localhost:8080/graphiql` which is optional.
+The example also starts a graphiql UI endpoint at `http://localhost:8080/` which is optional.
 It gives you a nice UI interface to introspect your graphql endpoint and test it out.

 ### Schema Updates